DiamondLightSource/tickit/docs/user/explanations/system-simulation-adapters.rst

 This ComponentConfig ``NestedAmplifierWithAdapter`` can be used as any other component.

 Below is a very simple simulation with a system simulation component.
-It is a source, which is connected to a `SystemSimulationComponent` which only contains a single amplifier.
+It is a source, which is connected to a `SystemComponent` which only contains a single amplifier.
 The output of this amplfier is fed to the output of the system simulation component, which is wired to a sink.